shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-If you do not want to log specific network requests, return `null` from the `NetworkRequestsFilter` like below:
+If you don't want to log specific network requests, return `null` from the `NetworkRequestsFilter` like below:

 <Tabs
 groupId="android"